- Must visit

 Discover the best of Verona — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Verona trip today.

-Archaeological museum beside the Roman Theatre with mosaics, inscriptions, bronzes, and material from ancient Verona.
+Archaeological museum above the Roman theatre, displaying mosaics, bronzes, inscriptions, and the city’s ancient past.

 Find answers to the most common questions about traveling from Molveno to Verona by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Verona, this guide helps you travel smarter and with confidence.